qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 >
 > There are now indeed many directions in this pace in which AI tools can, with minimal supervision, achieve better performance than human experts.
 But, as per the "**curse of dimensionality**", such directions still remain very sparse.
 >
-> Also, human performance is also very spiky and diverse; representing this by a single round disk or ball is also somewhat misleading.
+> Also, **human performance is also very spiky and diverse; representing this by a single round disk or ball is also somewhat misleading**.
 >
 > **In high dimensions, the greatest increase in volume often comes from taking combinations of smaller, spikier sets**.
 >